Peppermint Hot Cocoa Brownies

 - 1/2 tsp salt

-- 3 Tbsp arrowroot, tapioca, or corn starch
+- 3 Tbsp (24g) corn starch (or arrowroot or tapioca starch)

-- Make the brownies: preheat your oven to 350°F and prepare an 8x8" baking dish with non-stick spray.
-Then line your entire pan with parchment paper.
-I like to cut two long strips of parchment that criss cross over each other on the bottom of the dish.
+- Preheat your oven to 350°F and prepare an 8x8" baking pan with non-stick spray.
+Line your pan with parchment paper by cutting one long strip for the bottom and two sides - fold over and trim the excess paper to edge of pan.
 Bring your eggs to room temperature by placing them in a glass of warm water for around 10 minutes.

-- In a microwave-safe bowl, melt together the coconut oil and chocolate chips.
+- Meanwhile, in a microwave-safe bowl, melt together the oil and chocolate chips, stirring the mixture every 15 seconds until chips are melted.
 Stir in the instant coffee and cocoa powder; set aside.

-- Pour batter into prepared baking dish and bake at 350°F for 15-20 minutes or until a toothpick inserted into the brownies comes out slightly gooey - you don't want to over bake!
-Allow brownies to totally cool.
+- Pour batter into prepared baking dish and bake at 350°F for 17-23 minutes or until a toothpick inserted into the brownies comes out slightly gooey - you don't want to over bake!
+Allow the brownies to totally cool before making the marshmallow.

-- Make the marshmallow: in the bowl of a stand mixer fitted with the whisk attachment, add the gelatin and 1/4 cup of the water.
+- In the bowl of a stand mixer fitted with the whisk attachment, add the gelatin and 3 Tbsp of the water.
 Give it a little stir and then allow it to thicken while you heat up your sugar.

-- In a medium or large saucepan, add the sugar, agave, salt, and the other 1/4 cup of water.
+- In a small saucepan, add the sugar, agave, salt, and the remaining 3 Tbsp of water.
 Gently swirl the pan to ensure sugar is totally saturated.
 Set heat to medium-high (or medium for a gas range) and bring the mixture to a boil.
 Use a candy thermometer to monitor the sugar's temperature.
-If your mixture begins to boil too high up the pan (as mine did) you can use your thermometer to gently swirl the mixture back down/hold the pot up and over the heat.
-I recommend using a large pot.
+If your mixture begins to boil too high up the pan, you can use your thermometer to gently swirl the mixture back down or hold the pot up and over the heat.
 When the mixture reaches 240°F immediately remove from the heat.

 - With your stand mixer running at low speed, slowly pour the hot sugar mixture into the gelatin.
 Turn the speed to high and whisk until mixture becomes white, thick, and fluffy.
 I like to wait until I see soft peaks.
 Immediately whisk in the peppermint and vanilla extracts.

-- Spread the marshmallow over the cooled brownies, using an offset icing spatula to spread and swirl it over the brownies.
+- Pull the cooled brownies out the pan.
+Immediately spread the marshmallow over the brownies, using an offset icing spatula to spread and swirl it over the surface.
 Top with sprinkles, chocolate chips, or crushed peppermint candies.

 - Store leftovers in an airtight container at room temperature.
-I highly recommend popping the brownie into the microwave for a few seconds before enjoying!
+I highly recommend popping a brownie into the microwave for a few seconds before enjoying!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.